Devendra-Singh6464/Linux_Notes/iptables_rules.md

 iptables -t filter -D INPUT -s 149.154.161.221 -j DROP
 ```

-## Block all types of access to 'filewall' from any ip.
+## Block all types of access to 'filewall' from any ip we are not able to access anything on 'firewall'.
 ```
 iptables -t filter -A INPUT -j DROP
 ```